iandriver/RNA-sequence-tools/README.md

 RNA Seq analysis contains scripts for clustering and pca analysis of RNA-seq data

-Gene Ontology contains files for fetching and organizing Entrez Gene ontology information from list's of genes
+Gene Ontology contains files for fetching and organizing Entrez Gene ontology information from lists of genes